 - Network dentists have agreed to provide services at contracted fees (the in-network fee schedules, or INFS).
-If a member visits a participating network dentist, the member will not receive a bill for charges more than the negotiated fee schedule on covered services (coinsurance payment still applies). - Services received from an out-of-network dentist are not covered benefits. - Initial placement or replacement of a prior denture that is unserviceable and cannot be made serviceable.
-Spare dentures are not covered. - Expenses incurred while you qualify for any workers' compensation or occupational disease act or law, whether or not you applied for coverage. - Services that are: - Free or that you would not be required to pay for if you did not have this insurance, unless charges are received from and reimbursable to the U.S. government or any of its agencies as required by law. - Furnished by, or payable under, any plan or law through any government or any political subdivision this does not include Medicare or Medicaid. - Furnished by any U.S. government-owned or operated hospital/institution/agency for any service connected with sickness or bodily injury. - Any loss caused or contributed by war or any act of war, whether declared or not; any act of international armed conflict; or any conflict involving armed forces of any international authority. - Any expense arising from the completion of forms. - Your failure to keep an appointment with the dentist. - Any service we consider cosmetic dentistry unless it is necessary as a result of an accidental injury sustained while you are covered under this policy.
-We consider the following cosmetic dentistry procedures: - Facings on crowns or pontics the portion of a fixed bridge between the abutments posterior to the second bicuspid. - Any service to correct congenital malformation. - Any service performed primarily to improve appearance; or characterization and personalization of prosthetic devices.
+If a member visits a participating network dentist, the member will not receive a bill for charges more than the negotiated fee schedule on covered services (coinsurance payment still applies). - Services received from an out-of-network dentist are not covered benefits. - Expenses incurred while you qualify for any workers' compensation or occupational disease act or law, whether or not you applied for coverage. - Services that are: - Free or that you would not be required to pay for if you did not have this insurance, unless charges are received from and reimbursable to the U.S. government or any of its agencies as required by law. - Furnished by, or payable under, any plan or law through any government or any political subdivision this does not include Medicare or Medicaid. - Furnished by any U.S. government-owned or operated hospital/institution/agency for any service connected with sickness or bodily injury. - Any loss caused or contributed by war or any act of war, whether declared or not; any act of international armed conflict; or any conflict involving armed forces of any international authority. - Any expense arising from the completion of forms. - Your failure to keep an appointment with the dentist. - Any service we consider cosmetic dentistry unless it is necessary as a result of an accidental injury sustained while you are covered under this policy.
+We consider the following cosmetic dentistry procedures: - Facings on crowns or pontics the portion of a fixed bridge between the abutments posterior to the second bicuspid. - Any service to correct congenital malformation. - Any service performed primarily to improve appearance; or characterization and personalization of prosthetic devices. - Charges for any type of implant and all related services, including crowns or the prosthetic device attached to it; precision or semi-precision attachments; over-dentures and any endodontic treatment associated with over-dentures; other customized attachments.